vegidio/ios-common/README.md

 * `interface/Callback` - a generic callback interface using class templates.

-## 🎨 Code Style
+## 🎨 Code Correctness

-This project uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to keep the code format following a set of rules.
-To keep the code format, run the command below in the project's root dir:
+This project uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to keep the code formatted and [SwiftLint](https://github.com/realm/SwiftLint) to follow best practices.
+The linting is done automatically on every build, but in order to format the code run the command below in the project's root dir:

 ```
 $ swiftformat .